linxok/LlmsTxt/README.md

 ## Notes

-- The module does not create a physical file on disk.
+- The module creates physical files in `var/mycompany/llmstxt/`.
-- `llms.txt` is generated dynamically and served as `text/plain; charset=UTF-8`.
+- `/llms.txt` serves the already generated file content as `text/plain; charset=UTF-8`.
+- Files can be regenerated manually from admin or automatically by cron.
+- Cron schedule is configured from admin using frequency, weekday, and time fields.
 - For a host with language prefixes like `/uk/` and `/en/`, use one aggregated `/llms.txt` at the host root.
 - For separate domains, each domain serves its own store-specific `llms.txt`.